Menu

 For a PCOS Blood Test, click here.

-Any person with PCOS would benefit from being checked for a thyroid condition too and even if they’re found to be ‘only borderline‘ hypothyroid, evaluated on whether treatment for hypothyroidism could help.
-A quarter of all women with PCOS have a thyroid condition, but this largely goes missed.
+Any person with PCOS would benefit from being checked for a thyroid condition too and even if they’re found to be ‘only borderline‘ hypothyroid, evaluated for whether treatment for hypothyroidism could help.

 How many women could be unaware of this additional health condition?